DaveGut/DEPRECATED-TP-Link-SmartThings/README.md

   3. From the pull-down 'Type', select the appropriate device type (handler).
 Select 'Location' (your hub).

   4. In 'My devices or on the phone (Classic App) for each device, select preferences.
-Inter InstallType, Bridge IP, and Device IP and save.
+Enter the Bridge IP, and Device IP and save.

   5. You can now use either phone app to control the device.
 Prefernces can only be updated on the IDE or the classic app.